mikeizbicki/ucr-cs100/textbook/using-bash/file-permission/README.md

 You are a member of root group, so you have right to access and execute the file, but do not have right to change the file.

 In the diagram of filesystem, you will see `home` directory which is a group directory.
 In this directory in the picture, there is four usernames: rick, anna, emmy and bob -- in the lab, you will see `csgrads csmajs grads` in the `home` directory.
-In this group of members, you don't have right access thoes directories, but for me, I only have right access to the /home/csgrads/sjin010 which is my account.
+In this group of members, you don't have right access those directories, but for me, I only have right access to the /home/csgrads/sjin010 which is my account.
 ![screenshot-sjin010 tango-18](https://cloud.githubusercontent.com/assets/9039778/5337107/992c241a-7e79-11e4-9ed3-2019375cd4fb.png)

 So this is how to protect the users from each other in the one server.
 In the personal computer, usually there is only one group and one user in the `home` directory.